 With my training sessions it’s usually a small group focusing on the individual.
 With this we maximize the touches at the beginning of practice to warm up the muscles.
 Then we can focus on first touch, passing, shooting & game like drills.

 How many touches should a soccer player get in practice

 Depending on what you are working.
 If you are wanting to do all dribbling then you can get 1,000 touches in the first 20 minutes.
 This is not easy if you’re doing good stuff (not just simple drills).

 If you are working on ball striking or finishing you are not going to get near as many touches.
 Does this mean it’s not as good?
 Of course not!
 When it comes to getting touches, you want to mix it up from doing things slow and smooth and then working on the speed of it.

 Go full speed at the simple things

-That’s why if you read the article from Jon Townsend you will see that those Dutch players go full speed on even the most simple drills and they don’t get bored because their mentality is right and they know this is what it takes to get to the next level of their game.We try to get them 1,000 touches in the first 20 minutes. - Jeremie PietteClick To Tweet
+That’s why if you read the article from Jon Townsend you will see that those Dutch players go full speed.
+Even the most simple drills and they don’t get bored.
+Their mentality is right and they know this is what it takes to get to the next level.

 Pro players try to do the simple things perfect